jerodsanto/ojmoq/README.md

 To quickly get started, all you need to do is use the following line of code:

+	var mock = moq(yourObject);

+Alternatively, you can use a more Objective-J syntax and use:

 	var mock = [OJMoq mockBaseObject:yourObject];

 And badda-bing-badda-boom!
 You have your very own mock ready to use.